-Themes: Hope in Christ, Outreach
+Themes: Hope, Outreach

 SCRIPTURE: Matthew 25:40 –The King will reply, ‘I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.’